- Striving to Achieve International Justice Through the Protection of Refugees: The Challenges for Greece and the European Union

-The CARFMS Student Essay Contest will recognize the most outstanding research produced by students in the field of refugee and forced migration studies.
-The authors of the shortlisted papers will be invited to present their work at the 10th Annual CARFMS Conference, which will take place May 15-18, 2017 in Victoria, British Columbia.
+The CARFMS Student Essay Contest will recognize the most outstanding scholarship produced by students in the field of refugee and forced migration studies.
+A $500 prize will be awarded to one winner in each category (Graduate or Law and Undergraduate).

 Papers submitted to the Student Essay Contest may address any issue relevant to refugee and forced migration studies, in Canada or elsewhere.

-The selection committee will shortlist three authors in each category: 1) undergraduate students; 2) graduate and law students.
+The selection committee will shortlist three authors in each category: 1) undergraduate students; 2) graduate and law students (note that papers in the graduate/law category must be based on the analysis of empirical data).
 Subject to peer review, high quality short-listed papers will be considered for publication as working papers on the CARFMS website and/or in Refuge: Canada’s Journal on Refugees.

 - Participants must be Canadian students or international students registered at a Canadian university.
 Papers from any disciplinary background are welcome.